MinecraftMediaLibrary/EzMediaCore-Wiki/source/code/video/video-player.rst

 Introduction to Video Players
 =============================

-Video Players in MinecraftMediaLibrary are one of the most powerful features in the library.
+Video Players in EzMediaCore are one of the most powerful features in the library.

 In the library, we differentiate two parts of a video player.
 The **frame callback**